Churros396/QGIS_project_maintenance_scripts/README.md

 currently avaible:
 1. add_field.py: create a new field on multiple layers with a common prefix
 2. update_value_map:
-   - your projects inlcudes forms
+   - your projects inlcudes forms to give fields values
-   - the forms is created from a value map
+   - the forms are created from a value map
    - use this script to update the value map from a excel file(as layer) for all layers with a common prefix